joel-becker/joel-becker.github.io/content/digital-garden/intuitions-singalongs.md

 1. Instrumentalist skill.
 2. Participant skill.
-	1. With one important exception: {incongruous mashups}, where it's crucial that at least 2 singers can confidently sing contemporaneously/on top of one another.
+	1. With one important exception: [incongruous mashups](https://joel-becker.com/digital-garden/mashups/), where it's crucial that at least 2 singers can confidently sing contemporaneously/on top of one another.
 This arrangement can work beautifully, but totally totally flops if you don't have confident singers on each song -- by default, participants assume that the group will only sing songs sequentially.
 3. Mechanism for choosing songs.
 	1. I prefer either launching into songs and seeing what sticks, or democracy/having participants vote on a running list.
 But not a big deal.